mpmckenna8/geoOpenStates/README.md

 Then you just give it a state and a house and it will give you a callback with geojson of all the districts for it back as the first argument in a callback.

+    var stateGeo = require('geoopenstates');

+    stateGeo('co', 'upper', cb);

+    function cb(json){
+      console.log(json)
+    }

+Where the json in the cb function is the geojson for the given state and house, in the example the upper chamber of Colorado.

-It also provides a way to get a list of all of the states and the houses related to them which is also in the test.js file as an example.
+It also provides a way to get a list of all of the states and the houses related to them.

+Both have examples in the test.js file as to how to use them.